chintochau/product-development-portal/GITLAB_TO_POSTGRESQL_MIGRATION.md

 - Feature migration (65 features migrated from GitLab notes)
 - Type definitions in @types folder
 - IPC handlers for database operations
+- Products context already using PostgreSQL
 - Features context updated to use PostgreSQL with GitLab fallback
 - Feature CRUD operations using PostgreSQL
 - Feature navigation and detail views working with PostgreSQL
+- Comments table schema created
+- Comments API module with full CRUD operations
+- IPC handlers for comment operations
+- TypeScript types for comments

 ### 🔄 In Progress
-- Migrating related data (comments, notes)
+- Testing comment migration scripts
-- Products UI still using GitLab API
+- Creating UI components for comments
+- Testing ProductDetailPage with PostgreSQL data

 ### 📋 Next Steps
-1. Update products context to use PostgreSQL instead of GitLab
-2. Migrate comments/notes from GitLab to PostgreSQL
+1. Test ProductDetailPage to ensure it loads correctly
+2. Run comment migration script to import GitLab comments
+3. Create UI components to display comments on products and features
-3. Create admin UI for managing PostgreSQL data
+4. Create admin UI for managing PostgreSQL data
-4. Implement proper pagination for features
+5. Implement proper pagination for features
+6. Reimplement RoadmapContext with PostgreSQL data
-5. Remove GitLab YAML dependencies once fully migrated
+7. Remove GitLab YAML dependencies once fully migrated

 ## Notes
 - Consider using TypeORM or Prisma for database management